essawey/essawey/README.md

 # 💫 About Me Mohamed Essawey:

-- 🎓 I'm currently studying Artificial Intelligence **at Nile University**
+- 🎓 I'm currently studying Artificial Intelligence **at Nile University**.

 - 🌱 I'm on track for learning more about **Data Science and Backend Development.**